 The experienced ScubaAddicts team run the lodges and dive centres at Aliwal Shoal (South Africa) and Ponta Do Ouro (Mozambique), focusing on dive sites that maximise close encounters with multiple shark and other pelagic species.

 ScubaAddicts have well establised expert knowledge on shark identification and encounters.
 ScubaAddicts are so confident about their operation, that they offer a shark diving guarantee!
 You will receive full, interesting briefings on in-water behaviour, including how the diver should act.
-Diving is carried out from a RIB (Zodiac or similar), launched from the beach or river estuary, dive site and tide level dependant.
+Diving at Aliwal Shoal is carried out from a RIB (Zodiac or similar), launched from the beach or river estuary, dive site and tide level dependant.
 Exciting launches and beaching through rolling surf can be expected and you will be instructed on launch and landing procedures.

 The number of dives offered are as per the itinerary and are usually offered in the morning and should conditions allow, further dives may be organised in resort.
 One guide is in the water with you and dives are operated in groups of a maximum of 8 divers plus a guide.